-- 1. The City recognizes that employees may be absent as a result of their own illness or injury or immediate family members.
+The city recognizes that employees may be absent as a result of their own illness or injury or immediate family members.
 The employee may have the ability to use accrued paid leave to accommodate these periods of illness or injury.

-- 2. The City also recognizes that full-time employees may be entitled to the following leave as outlined in their Collective Bargaining Agreement.
+The city also recognizes that full-time employees may be entitled to various paid/unpaid leave options as outlined in their Collective Bargaining Agreement.

-- a.
-Bereavement Leave

-- b.
-Jury Duty Leave

-- c.
-Military Leave

-- d.
-Vacation Leave

-- e.
-Compensatory Leave

-- f.
-Educational Leave

-- g.
-Maternity & Paternity Leave

-C. ABSENTISM GUIDELINES
+B. ABSENTISM GUIDELINES

-- 1. Employees with accrued sick leave balance shall be allowed to utilize such sick leave as outlined in their Collective Bargaining Agreement for the following purposes. - a.
-Personal Illness or Disability - b.
-Family Illness or Disability - c.
-Maternity, Medical and Extended Duty Injury Leave - d.
-Medical and Dental Appointments - 2.
-If the City believes sick leave is being abused, it may require the employee to furnish substantiating evidence or statement from their physician certifying that absence from work was required due to one of the reasons listed above.
-In any case, such certification must be presented whenever sick leave is requested for three (3) or more consecutive workdays. - 3.
-The City shall have the right as its discretion to verify the report of the attending physician concerning the illness or disability of an employee and to require the employee to be examined, at the City's expense, by a physician selected by the City to determine the nature and extent of the illness or disability. - 4.
-As a result of such physician's statements and examinations, the City may approve or deny an employee's sick leave requests, and establish limits and conditions for any further approved sick leave connected with the same illness or disability. - 5.
+- 1. Employees with accrued sick leave balance shall be allowed to utilize such sick leave as outlined in their Collective Bargaining Agreement.
+In any case, documentation must be presented whenever sick leave is requested for three (3) or more consecutive workdays. - 2.
 Use of any leave privilege or benefit is subject to approval by the Department Head or their designee.
+All leave requests shall be used for the manner intended. - 3.
+If the City believes sick leave is being abused, it may require the employee to furnish substantiating evidence or statement from their physician certifying that absence from work was required.
+The city, in collaboration with HR, will meet with the employee to discuss potential abuse of sick leave, and disciplinary action may be imposed. - 4.
+The City shall have the right as its discretion to verify the report of the attending physician concerning the illness or limitations of an employee and to require the employee to be examined, at the City's expense, by a physician selected by the City to determine the nature and extent of the illness or limitations/restrictions.

-All leave requests shall be used for the manner intended. - 6.
-Each day of an unexcused leave of absence shall be considered an occurrence.
-When a physician's note or other approved documentation is provided, the absence will not be counted as an occurrence.
+- 5. Each day of an unexcused leave of absence shall be considered an occurrence.
+When a note from a medical provider is furnished, the absence shall not be considered an occurrence.
 The following occurrences shall be subject to progressive discipline as outlined in the Collective Bargaining Agreement. - a.
 Three (3) unexcused occurrences within ninety (90) days. - b.
 Five (5) unexcused occurrences within six (6) months. - c.
 Seven (7) unexcused occurrences within twelve (12) months.

-D. REGULATORY COMPLIANCE
+C. REGULATORY COMPLIANCE

-In applying this policy, the City shall comply with the requirements of local, state and federal antidiscrimination laws and any other personnel laws, administrative civil service regulations, or provisions of the collective bargaining agreement that may exist.
+In applying this policy, the City shall comply with the requirements of local, state and federal anti- discrimination laws and any other personnel laws, administrative civil service regulations, or provisions of the collective bargaining agreement that may exist.